Running Time Analysis of the (1+1)-EA for OneMax and LeadingOnes under Bit-wise Noise: The LeadingOnes problem

-i.e., the expected running time is polynomial. \end{proof}
+i.e., the expected running time is polynomial. \end{myproof}

+Next we use the negative drift with self-loops theorem (i.e., Theorem~\ref{simplified-drift-selfloops}) to show that the expected running time is super-polynomial for bit-wise noise $(p,\frac{1}{n})$ with $p=\omega(\log n/n) \cap o(1)$.

-\begin{theorem} For the (1+1)-EA on LeadingOnes under bit-wise noise $(p,\frac{1}{n})$, if $p =\omega(\log n/n) \cap o(1)$, the expected running time is super-polynomial. \end{theorem} \begin{proof} We use Lemma~\ref{simplified-drift-selfloops} to prove it.
+\begin{theorem} For the (1+1)-EA on LeadingOnes under bit-wise noise $(p,\frac{1}{n})$, if $p =\omega(\log n/n) \cap o(1)$, the expected running time is super-polynomial. \end{theorem} \begin{myproof} We use Theorem~\ref{simplified-drift-selfloops} to prove it.
 Let $X_t=|x|_0$ be the number of 0-bits of the solution $x$ after $t$ iterations of the (1+1)-EA.
 Let $c$ be any positive constant.
-We consider the interval $[0,c \log n]$, i.e., the parameters $a=0$ (i.e., the global optimum) and $b=c \log n$ in Lemma~\ref{simplified-drift-selfloops}.
+We consider the interval $[0,c \log n]$, i.e., the parameters $a=0$ (i.e., the global optimum) and $b=c \log n$ in Theorem~\ref{simplified-drift-selfloops}.

 Then, we analyze the drift $\mathrm{E}(X_t-X_{t+1} \mid X_t=i)$ for $1\leq i<c \log n$.
 As in the proof of Theorem~\ref{leadingones-noise-2-poly}, we divide the drift into two parts: positive $\mathrm{E}^+$ and negative $\mathrm{E}^-$.
 That is, where